-Students are expected to arrive at school between 7:45 - 8:05 am for breakfast.
+Students are expected to arrive at school between 8:08-8:15 a.m. for breakfast (this is new due to COVID Procedures).
 Prior to that time, no supervision is available.

-Students will enter through Door 10.
-School starts at 8:15 am.
+Specific arrival locations are designated for each grade.
+School starts at 8:15 a.m.